 This type of cleaning plan follows a master list of weekly tasks.
 You set aside a certain amount of time each day—ideally 45-90 minutes—to work your way down the list.
-When the timer is done, you stop, then pick up where you left off the previous day.
-The following worksheet can help you create your master list:
+When the timer sounds, you stop and you’re done for the day.
+Then the next day, you set the timer again and pick up where you left off the previous day.

 Option C: One Room or Major Task Each Day

-This type of cleaning plan sets aside certain tasks to do on each day.
+This type of cleaning plan sets aside certain tasks to do each day.
 For instance, cleaning the bathrooms on Monday, doing laundry on Tuesday, Vacuuming on Wednesday, etc. The time spent cleaning each day will vary based on the task set aside for that day.
-You can use the following worksheet to set up this plan:

 Option D: Everything in One Day

 This type of plan saves everything for one big long cleaning day each week.
 This can be a good option if you work during the week and would rather clean on the weekends, or if your kids are older and everyone will pitch in to get all the chores done fast.
-For this type of plan you can just pick two or three monthly, quarterly, and annual tasks to tackle each cleaning day.
+For this type of plan, you can just pick 2-3 monthly, quarterly, and annual tasks to tackle each cleaning day.

 One fun idea for families with older kids is to take a deck of cards and write down one task on each card.
-You can also use the printable set of cards below!
-On cleaning day the cards are shuffled and dealt, and each family member is responsible for completing the tasks on their cards, or for trading to get different tasks they’d rather do.
+On a cleaning day, the cards are shuffled and dealt to each family member.
+That family member is then responsible for completing the tasks on their cards, or they can trade to get different tasks they would rather do.

 Step 3: Fill in Your Schedule

-Although it might seem overwhelming at first, creating a cleaning schedule that works for your own home and family life can be incredibly liberating.
+Although it may seem overwhelmingly daunting at first, creating a cleaning schedule that works for your own home and family life can be incredibly liberating once you get going.
 Suddenly instead of a big daunting mess in front of you, there is a workable plan to take care of it.
-What are you waiting for?

 When and How to Implement Your New Plan